 - Go out to grab lunch on your lunch break

+If you know your phone distracts you, turn it off or put it in another room.
 Eliminate distractions before you start working and you’ll have nothing else to focus on but the task at hand!

-It’s way too easy to “check your notifications” and before you know it, you’re 20 weeks down your ex’s, brother’s, new girlfriends Instagram feed (It’s a thing).
+It’s way too easy to “check your notifications” and before you know it, you’re 20 weeks down your ex’s, brother’s, new girlfriend’s Instagram feed (It’s a thing).

 Find a way that works best for you and use that method every single time you sit down to work.

 There are a lot of tools that you can use to stay organized, both digital and physical.